Understanding Real Estate Tax Law

 How Our Real Estate Tax Lawyers Can Help

-Our attorneys have extensive real estate tax law experience in Bucks and Montgomery Counties.
+Our attorneys have extensive real estate tax law experience in Bucks, Delaware, Montgomery, and Philadelphia County.
 They also support clients throughout southeastern PA and even New Jersey.

 In addition, our real estate tax lawyers have negotiated payment instead of tax ("PILOT") agreements and real estate tax abatements for new construction under Pennsylvania's Local Economic Revitalization Tax Act ("LERTA") throughout the Commonwealth.
 They've also negotiated tax increment financing agreements with local taxing officials.

 Our real estate attorneys understand the complexities of Pennsylvania and Philadelphia's real estate transfer tax statutes and regulations.
 Call our law firm if you're confused by tax laws or facing a legal issue.
-We have offices in Doylestown and Norristown, PA, and Cherry Hill in New Jersey.
+We have offices in Doylestown and Norristown, PA.

 We can also help you with other real estate issues like construction law, real estate litigation, and land use and zoning.